peterprk0/M3_LNP_TUTORIAL/README.md

 GROMACS `itp` files are used to define components of a topology as a separate file.
 In this case we will create one to define the topology for our molecule of interest, that is, define the atoms (that, when talking about CG molecules, are usually called beads), atom types, and properties that make up the molecule, as well as the bonded parameters that define how the molecule is held together.

-The creation of the CG itp file has to be done by hand, although some copy-pasting from existing itp files might help in getting the format right.
+The creation of the CG `itp` file has to be done by hand, although some copy-pasting from existing `itp` files might help in getting the format right.
 A thorough guide on the GROMACS specification for molecular topologies can be found in the GROMACS reference manual, however, this tutorial will guide you through the basics.

-The first entry in the itp is the [ moleculetype ], one line containing the molecule name and the number of nonbonded interaction exclusions.
+The first entry in the `itp` is the `[ moleculetype ]`, one line containing the molecule name and the number of nonbonded interaction exclusions.
 For Martini topologies, the standard number of exclusions is 1, which means that nonbonded interactions between particles directly connected are excluded.
 For our example this would be:
 ```
 [ moleculetype ]
 ; molname    nrexcl
   ENAP         1
 ```
-The second entry in the itp file is [ atoms ], where each of the particles that make up the molecule are defined.
-One line entry per particle is defined, containing the beadnumber, beadtype, residuenumber, residuename, beadname, chargegroup, charge, and mass.
+The second entry in the `itp` file is `[ atoms ]`, where each of the particles that make up the molecule are defined.
+One line entry per particle is defined, containing the *beadnumber, beadtype, residuenumber, residuename, beadname, chargegroup, charge, and mass*.
 For each bead we can freely define a beadname.
 The residue number and residue name will be the same for all beads in small molecules, such as in this example.

 In Martini, we must also assign a bead type for each of the beads.
 This assignment follows the "Martini 3 Bible" (from Refs.
-[1] and [2]), where initial bead types are assigned based on the underlying chemical building blocks.
-You can find the "Martini 3 Bible" in the form of a table at this link.
+[1] and [2]), where initial bead types are assigned based on the underlying chemical building blocks. **You can find the "Martini 3 Bible" in the form of a table at this [link](https://github.com/ricalessandri/Martini3-small-molecules/blob/main/tutorials/building_block_table.pdf)**.
 In this example, bead number 1 represents the ethyl group substituent; according to the "Martini 3 Bible" ethyl groups are represented by TC3 beads.
 Check the table yourself to see which bead types to use to describe the remaining beads.
 For a lengthier discussion of bead choices, see the final section of this tutorial.

 Each bead will also have its own charge, which in this example will be 0 for all beads.
 Mass is usually not specified in Martini; in this way, default masses of 72, 54, and 36 a.m.u. are used for R-, S-, and T-beads, respectively.
 However, when defined the mass of the beads is typically the sum of the mass of the underlying atoms.